cherrero42/BootCamp-Cybersecurity/stockholm/README.md

     • the option "–log" to produce a log file [_stockholm.log].

-The program will show each encrypted file during the process unless option is indicated "–silent" or "-s".
+The program shows each encrypted file during the process unless option is indicated "–silent" or "-s".

-The program will rename all the files in the mentioned folder adding the ".ft" extension.
+The program renames all the files in the mentioned folder adding the ".ft" extension.
 If they already have this extension, they will not be renamed.

 Be carefull, the infection folder is in the user’s HOME directory!!